 The rapid growth of the international marketplace has created many opportunities for investors in recent years.
 Unfortunately, it has also created a complicated and difficult to understand foreign investment tax situation.
 In addition to paying U.S. tax on all income earned from foreign sources, international investors may also have to pay taxes to the foreign country in which their investment is located.

-While this double-taxation can often be recouped via the Foreign Tax Credits, international investors should still familiarize themselves with foreign tax rules and regulations.
-These regulations differ from country to country, but we've provided some resources below to help make the process much easier.
+While this double-taxation can often be recouped via foreign tax credits, international investors should still familiarize themselves with foreign tax rules and regulations.
+These regulations differ from country to country, but with information, you will become a more knowledgeable investor.

 Do You Have to Pay Foreign Taxes?

 Investors looking for exposure to foreign markets have several options that include mutual funds, exchange-traded funds (ETFs), and American depository receipts (ADRs).

 Both mutual funds and ETFs are pooled-money investments that allow the investor to buy shares.
 These are typically professionally managed, and the fund will pay the foreign taxes on the investors' behalf.
 However, some funds may allocate foreign taxes to shareholders, providing a tax benefit for the pooled asset entity.

 Investing in ADRs shares can prove somewhat more complicated.
 Financial institutions will buy the foreign shares and hold them and sell the ADR representing the bundle of shares of that foreign entity.
 ADRs will allow a foreign company to trade on a U.S. stock exchange in the same manner as do shares of American companies.
 ADRs generally trade the same as domestic investments.

 Most ADRs will have tax withholding on any investment income or capital gains that come from owning the shares.
 The amount withheld will vary by home country of the business.
 The U.S. will also levy a tax on investment income from ADRs.